Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Model analyses

 \subsection{Transport properties}

 The carrier density $n$ is calculated by integrating $D(E)$ over the occupied (electron) states or the unoccupied (hole) states.
 The result is

 where $E_\mathrm{F}$ is the Fermi level.
-For simplicity, we neglect contribution from the carriers that is induced by extrinsic effects (\textit{e.g.}, impurities, defects).
 In Fig.~\ref{fig:transport}(a), we show the Fermi level ($E_\mathrm{F}$) dependence of $n$ calculated using different values of $v$.
 Note that negative (positive) $n$ indicates carriers with negative (positive) charge.
 As typical of Dirac Hamiltonian systems, $|n|$ increases when $E_\mathrm{F}$ moves away from the Dirac point.